 Fraser Island, Fraser Coast

-If it’s a family affair with little ones, we recommend the Dundubara, Waddy Point and Lake Boonmanjin camping areas with dingo-deterrent fences.
+If you’re camping with little ones, we recommend the Dundubara, Waddy Point and Lake Boonmanjin camping areas with dingo-deterrent fences and amenities.

 Inskip Peninsula, Rainbow Beach